AdaCore/gnatstudio/docs/users_guide/extending.rst

-The first part (see :ref:`Defining_a_remote_connection_tool`, :ref:`Defining_a_shell`, and :ref:`Configuring_rsync_usage`) is performed by a pre-installed file in the plug-ins directory called :file:`protocols.xml`.
+The first part (see :ref:`Defining_a_remote_connection_tool`, :ref:`Defining_a_shell`, and :ref:`Configuring_rsync_usage`) is performed by a pre-installed file in the plugins directory called :file:`protocols.xml`.

 The second part (see :ref:`Defining_a_remote_server` and